dmbarbour/wikilon/docs/AboutAO.md

 Serializing computations has overhead, and caching is wasted if the computation is cheap.
 Developers can improve cache efficiency first by careful use of stowage to reduce serialization overheads, and second by making suitable 'cache points' more explicit in their data structures.
 That can generally be achieved by buffering of recent updates into larger batches, such that we cache on the older data and recompute from the buffer.

-### Cached AO Evaluation
+### Cached Evaluation Strategy

-Caching in AO is complicated by the goal to preserve link structure.
+Caching in AO is complicated by:

+* preservation of link structure
+* mutability of word definitions
+* forked or versioned dictionary
+* application refactoring and GC
+* definition not always observed
+ * outputs like `[{%foo} #42]`
+ * link fails on arity, outputs
+ * redirects like `@foo {%foo.v99}`
+* time vs. space trade for cache

+Optimally, I want a cache that supports minimal evaluation on update, and that does not propagate updates any further than necessary, such that irrelevant changes (due to refactoring, added redirects, conditional paths not taken, data plumbing of changed definitions) does not cause recomputation.

+Further, the cache must support multiple versions of code, such that we can continue to use old versions of code after an update.

+the following features:

+* minimal re-evaluation on update

+must preserve `{%foo}` in output for debugging, AO apps
+* tokens such as `{%foo}` may refer to mutable definitions
+*

+.
+We have tokens such as `{%foo}` in our code whose definition is, in the general case, mutable.
+We must preserve the token `{%foo}` because it's valuable for comprehension, debugging, and associative data.

+ Important points:

+* evaluation containing `{%foo}` may observe the *value* of `{%foo}`.
+* it

+ Evaluation of an expression involving `{%foo}` potentially depends on the *value* of `{%foo}`.

 This section is a simple proposal that should work pretty well:

 * in runtime `{%foo}` token has hidden data:
  * result of `[foo evaluated def]{&stow}`